andreaslam/ZanLing-TrueZero/README.md

 - `visualisenet.py` - code that allows visualisation of neural network activations.
 Generates a `.gif` file for an animation of a policy-only game.
 - `scheduler.py` - code for TrueScheduler, an experiment scheduler for scheduling experiments and monitoring server controls.
 This GUI also supports remote SSH logins to schedule experiments on external devices.
 - `gui.py` - GUI code for `scheduler.py`.
 Code is currently work in progress.
 Running this file directly launches a demo version without server backend.
 - `experiment.py` - code that can convert data generated from `client.py` into TensorBoard-readable format.
 This is an alternative experiment visualiser.
 Additionally, the code supports remote visualisation if SSH port forwarding is enabled on your device.
+- `exec_plotter.py` - debugging code that shows the thread schedule.
+Useful for debugging async tasks (such as data generation code for the Engine)

 ## Libraries/technologies used